rizkdev/Web_Develop/README.md

 # ToDo List" app with the Done/Delete Buttons as well as the ability to pick a specific time and date!
 Languages used: HTML, CSS, and Javascript
-###Techniques and Skills used (more technical details & screenshots below):
+##Techniques and Skills used (more technical details & screenshots below):
 - Dom manipulation
 - Real time digital clock
 - Date() methods
 - Save the data using JSON
 - Flow control (if, else if, for loop)
 - Event Listeners
-- Advainced CSS features like colors properties, shadows and positioning and others.
+- Advanced CSS features like colors properties, shadows and positioning and others.

-###More details about the Techniques and Skills used:
+##More details about the Techniques and Skills used:
 Implement a real time digital clock and date constantly using Javascript:

 new Date(), and its methods,